 But that's not all!
 Several other characters have popped up around EPCOT.
-Alice and Mary Poppins took turns greeting guests from the gazebo in the U.K. pavilion.
-We also saw Joy dancing in the gardens right next to Journey into the Imagination with Figment.
-Winnie the Pooh might've been busy eating honey while we were there, but we've heard that others have seen him catching butterflies in the same spot as Joy.
+Alice and Mary Poppins take turns greeting guests from the gazebo in the U.K. pavilion.
+We've also seen Joy dancing in the gardens right next to Journey into the Imagination with Figment.
+Alternatively, Winnie the Pooh catches butterflies in the same spot as Joy.

 Cultural Representatives, Restaurants and Retail at EPCOT

-EPCOT had the least amount of mobile ordering options, which were available at Regal Eagle Smokehouse: Craft Drafts & Barbecue (the American Adventure pavilion) and Sunshine Seasons (the Land pavilion).
-As for table-service restaurants, we found that it varies if you need a reservation.
-Via Napoli in Italy had a sign saying that no walk-ins were being accepted, but Rose & Crown Dining Room may take walk-ins.
+EPCOT has the least amount of mobile ordering options, which are available at Regal Eagle Smokehouse: Craft Drafts & Barbecue (the American Adventure pavilion), Sommerfest (Germany), Yorkshire County Fish Shop (U.K.) and Karamell-Küche (Germany).
+As for table-service restaurants, we've found that it varies if you need a reservation.
+At one point, Via Napoli in Italy had a sign saying that no walk-ins were being accepted, but Rose & Crown Dining Room may take walk-ins.
 The Rose & Crown host told us it really just depends if the restaurant has availability at the exact moment you ask.
-But of course, you can always take advantage of the Food & Wine marketplaces!
+After a recent My Disney Experience update, it should now say if a restaurant has Walk-Up availability.
+But of course, it never hurts to ask, and you can always take advantage of the festival food booths!

-Are you just as hoppy as we are that A Taste of EPCOT International Food and Wine Festival coincided with the EPCOT reopening?
-If you're planning to visit EPCOT, do you have any questions for us?
+If you're planning to visit EPCOT in the near future, do you have any questions for us?
 Feel free to share in the comments below.